Books by Debi Bower available on Amazon - shop now

 Fort Stanwix

 A trail connected the Mohawk River and Wood Creek for thousands of years.
-This trail, known as the Oneida Carrying Place, was a crucial link between the Atlantic Ocean and Lake Ontario.
-Before the arrival of the Europeans, this passageway marked a critical period in American history, as different nations competed for control over the Mohawk Valley, the homelands of the Haudenosaunee Confederacy, and the valuable resources of North America.
-During this intense struggle, Fort Stanwix played a crucial role in determining the outcome of the dispute.
+This trail, known as the Oneida Carrying Place, was a key link between the Atlantic Ocean and Lake Ontario.
+Before Europeans arrived, this route marked an important chapter in American history, as various nations fought for control over the Mohawk Valley, the homeland of the Haudenosaunee Confederacy, and the valuable resources of North America.
+During this intense struggle, Fort Stanwix played a vital role in shaping the outcome of the conflict.

 3. Learn About Our Transportation Heritage